DebarghoGhosh/ownCloud-quickstart/README.md

 ## Allow Access to Server

-Once the ownCloud server is up and running with default environment values, you can access it using your browser.
-Follow the steps below:
+Once the ownCloud server is up and running with default environment values, you can access it using your browser by executing the following steps:

 1. Enter [http://localhost:8080](http://localhost:8080) on your preferred browser.
 The login page appears, enter the username and password as configured in the `.env` file.
 The default is admin/admin.
 Refer to the image below:<br/><br/> ![alt_text](assets/image2.png "image_tooltip")
 2. The Home screen appears as shown below:<br/><br/> ![alt_text](assets/image3.png "image_tooltip")